 The Hong Kong Airlines Airbus A330-300 seats 292 passengers across 2 cabins.
 Every row below is rated on legroom, location and distance from galleys and lavatories.

 The Hong Kong Airlines Airbus A330-300 carries 292 passengers across Business + Economy.
-Every seat is rated below, so you can see which have the legroom, the window alignment and the quiet — and which sit next to a galley or lavatory.
+Seats are rated below, so you can see which have the legroom, the window alignment and the quiet — and which sit next to a galley or lavatory.

 A staggered lie-flat product in which most positions are solo thrones, a single seat with console space around it and its own path to the aisle.
 A smaller number of centre seats sit as proper pairs.